GeNIe: Generative Hard Negative Images Through Diffusion: Abstract

 \section{Abstract}

 Data augmentation is crucial in training deep models, preventing them from overfitting to limited data.
-Common data augmentation methods are effective, but recent advancements in generative AI, such as diffusion models for image generation, enable more sophisticated augmentation techniques that produce data resembling natural images.
-We recognize that augmented samples closer to the ideal decision boundary of a classifier are particularly effective and efficient in guiding the learning process.
-We introduce \genie{} which leverages a diffusion model conditioned on a text prompt to merge contrasting data points (an image from the source category and a text prompt from the target category) to generate challenging samples for the target category.
-Inspired by recent image editing methods, we limit the number of diffusion iterations and the amount of noise.
-This ensures that the generated image retains low-level and contextual features from the source image, potentially conflicting with the target category.
-Our extensive experiments, in few-shot and also long-tail distribution settings, demonstrate the effectiveness of our novel augmentation method, especially benefiting categories with a limited number of examples.
-Our code is available here: \href{https://github.com/UCDvision/GeNIe}{https://github.com/UCDvision/GeNIe}
+Recent advances in generative AI, e.g., diffusion models, have enabled more sophisticated augmentation techniques that produce data resembling natural images.
+We introduce \genie{} a novel augmentation method which leverages a latent diffusion model conditioned on a text prompt to combine two contrasting data points (an image from the source category and a text prompt from the target category) to generate challenging augmentations.
+To achieve this, we adjust the noise level (equivalently, number of diffusion iterations) to ensure the generated image retains low-level and background features from the source image while representing the target category, resulting in a \emph{hard negative} sample for the source category.
+We further automate and enhance \genie{} by adaptively adjusting the noise level selection on a per image basis (coined as \texttt{GeNIe-Ada}), leading to further performance improvements.
+Our extensive experiments, in both few-shot and long-tail distribution settings, demonstrate the effectiveness of our novel augmentation method and its superior performance over the prior art.
+Our code is available at: \url{https://github.com/UCDvision/GeNIe}.